dgis/emu48android/ReadMe.txt

 TODO

+- Anyway that the layout settings (zoom mode, fill screen...) be part of the saved state, rather than being global to the app (Vincent Weber).
+- Overlapping windows not refresh correctly at the very start (new file).
 - Add the name of the file in the toast "State saved".
 - The clock seems unsynchronized sometimes.
 - Retain a key by right clicking if it is from a mouse.